Prowlo — Reddit marketing tool for SaaSProwlo

 Signals that trigger moderator review

-Beyond automated rules, certain behaviors attract manual moderator attention:
+Beyond automated rules, certain behaviors attract manual moderator attention.

 Repeated product mentions.
 If your account history shows a pattern of mentioning the same product across multiple threads, moderators will notice.
 This is one of the most common reasons for manual bans.
+Reddit's Self-Promotion guidelines explicitly state the "10% rule" — no more than one in ten of your submissions should link to your own content.

 Comment reports.
 When community members report a comment, moderators review it.
 Comments that feel promotional — even subtly — generate reports, especially in communities that are sensitive to marketing.

 Account profile red flags.
 Moderators often check the profile of accounts that mention products.
 A post history that's predominantly promotional, even across different subreddits, raises immediate suspicion.
+This is why the "30-day no-mention foundation" approach works so well — it creates a genuine contribution history before any product association.

 Timing patterns.
 Comments that appear shortly after a post goes live — especially on high-value "recommendation request" posts — can look like automated monitoring.
 Natural community participants don't respond to every relevant post within minutes of it being created.